MikeT1025/Handwritten-Digit-Recognition_Kaggle/README.md

 ### 3. Model Training & Optimization
-- Trained the CNN using Adam optimizer and Sparse Categorical Crossentropy loss.
+- Trained CNNs using Adam optimizer and Sparse Categorical Crossentropy loss.

 - Implemented early stopping to halt training if validation accuracy stopped improving, avoiding unnecessary computation.

 - Evaluated model performance on the test set and iterated on architecture to boost accuracy.

+### 4.Synthesizing Results Across Models
+I designed three models with intentional differences in complexity, layer structure, and regularization.
+Rather than selecting a single model, I compared and integrated insights from all three to deliver a robust final solution.

+I used a soft voting ensemble (weighting predictions by model accuracy) to combine outputs from the three CNNs.
+This mitigated individual model biases (e.g., the deep model’s occasional misclassification of "9" as "4") and boosted overall reliability.

 # Results
-- Final CNN model achieved 99.014% accuracy on the MNIST test set.
+- Final result achieved 99.014% accuracy on the MNIST test set.
 - Key takeaway: CNNs excel at image tasks because their hierarchical layer structure efficiently captures spatial patterns.

 # Technologies Used